623637719/The-Democratization-of-AI/2.Deep learning/Backward Propagation/Readme.md

         train(X, y_true, epochs=1000)

-Trains the network by calling the X and the true y 1000 times.
+Trains the network by calling the X and the true y and training 1000 times(epochs).